 Beef tallow is purely fat.
 It has no carbohydrates or protein.
 But it does have vitamins that are stored in the fat as I will discuss more below.

-History of Tallow
+History and Uses of Tallow

 Before the masses were brainwashed by Ancel Keys, tallow was the most common fat for cooking.
 Tallow was prized for its stability, taste and availability.
-Tallow was used for everything from frying to adding flavor to soups and stews.
+It was used for everything from frying to adding flavor to soups and stews.

 Tallow was loved by chefs because it has a very high smoke point beyond 400 F and it does not go rancid like other oils.
 Because of its high saturated fat content, it’s very stable.

 Tallow was ubiquitous.
 This may repulse some, but it was also used for soaps, moisturizers and candles.

 It’s part of my mission to restore tallow to its glory days.